-Commissioned by NENT Studios, “” is based on Filip Alexanderson’s novel “Förstfödd” and takes place in modern-day Stockholm, where people living on the margins discover they have supernatural forces.
+Commissioned by NENT Studios, “Hidden” is based on Filip Alexanderson’s novel “Förstfödd” and takes place in modern-day Stockholm, where people living on the margins discover they have supernatural forces.

 Now in post-production, the eight-part series, which blends the paranormal with hard-hitting realism and psychological drama, was introduced to buyers at Mipcom in October.
 Scorupco told Variety that the series was a highly personal project and described her character in the show as “the most beautiful and compassionate” she’s ever played.

 The series is rooted in Scandinavia’s mythology, and follows a subspecies of humans who have enhanced abilities.
 Although it’s a fantasy series, Scorupco said the show raised issues affecting today’s Scandinavia.
 “We have this amazingly well-off society, and yet there are some people who are paperless and refugees who can’t be part of the system,” she said.

 In the series, Scorupco plays Eldh, a trained boxer who for decades has taken care of the outcasts who represent “the hidden ones.”
 She helps the police and social services investigate new and old cases within the hidden world, and helps ordinary people cope with the sudden discovery of their supernatural powers.